Monster storm strengthens in Pacific, lashing Vanuatu

 Another concern is the impact a large natural disaster could have on Vanuatu's attempts to remain one of the world's few countries without any reported COVID-19 infections.

-Vanuatu has virtually sealed its international borders to avoid the virus but emergency measures such bans on public meetings have been temporarily suspended to allow people to gather in evacuation centres.
+The nation has sealed its international borders to avoid the virus but emergency measures including bans on public meetings have been temporarily suspended so people can gather in evacuation centres.

-"The focus was more on COVID-19 and now we have moved our focus to preparedness for the cyclone," Vanuatu Red Cross disaster coordinator Augustine Garae told the Australian Broadcasting Corporation.

-"We understand that some people in some communities are not really well prepared."

 - Widespread destruction -

-A major international relief effort was needed the last time a category-five system, Cyclone Pam, hit Vanuatu in 2015.
+A major international relief effort was needed the last time a Category 5 system, Cyclone Pam, hit Vanuatu in 2015.

 Cyclone Pam flattened Port Vila, killed 11 people and left a swath of destruction that the World Bank estimated wiped out almost two-thirds of Vanuatu's economic capacity.